 - They help to keep detritus and other tank matter from settling on the bottom of the tank.
 Powerhead circulation permits the majority of these particulates to be circulated or suspended, allowing them to be filtered out by a mechanical filter.

 - They aid in the health of the tank inhabitants.
 Water moving over the animals helps to carry oxygen to them, brings food to stationary animals, and stimulates animal activity.
-Learn about the animals you are choosing for your aquarium.
 Many corals and anemones do not do well in high current areas, while others thrive on good strong current.
 Position them appropriately in your tank.

 - The water movement and current provided by powerheads are a source of exercise for fish.